 The rewards on the FlexPerks Visa Signature are a great deal for a relatively low annual fee.
 High-end travel cards, which offer similar features, tend to cost more per year than the card’s $49 annual fee (waived the first year).
 This annual fee is effectively reduced to $0, if cardholders spend at least $24,000 per year.
 Doing so will trigger a rewards bonus which can be redeemed for the annual fee.
 Therefore, if your spending patterns exceed $2,000 per month and you plan to redeem your FlexPoints each year, the FlexPerks credit card can become a ‘no annual fee’ travel rewards credit card, increasing its value.

 What limits the FlexPerks Travel Rewards credit card from being the best travel credit card is less flexibility.
-Some of the best credit cards for travel, such as the Barclaycard Arrival Plus, have broader categories when it comes to redeeming for travel expenses.
-For example, miles earned on the Barclaycard can be applied to hotel stays or car rentals on vacation.
+Some of the best credit cards for travel, such as the Capital One® Venture® Rewards Credit Card, have broader categories when it comes to redeeming for travel expenses.
 Ironically, FlexPoints aren’t that flexible - if you are not spending them on airplane tickets, you are not getting the most out of the FlexPerks Visa card.